 |Unattended (no end user permission needed), via RDP, VNC, Splashtop, and Web Remote.

-Refer to Connect to a Managed device, and Remote Actions (legacy UI), and Action buttons (New UI).
+Refer to Connect to a Managed device and Action buttons.

 |Can initiate remote takeover||Via RDP, VNC, Splashtop, and Web Remote|